Force over Distance: Chapter 50

 “Hockey in the winter, football in the fall, and baseball in the spring and summer,” Young said quietly.

 “I know.
-A bit of overkill to play them all, right?
-But eventually I just stuck with the hockey.
-It can get quite vicious, you know.
+Overkill to play them all, right?
+But eventually I just stuck with hockey.
+It can get vicious.
 You’d probably be good at it.
 Unfortunately, you don’t have the right physique.
 You’re built more like a sprinter.
 Track and field kind of guy.
 Maybe a soccer player.
 Maybe.
 Maybe just captain of the Math Team.”

 Rush’s eyes were closed.